D'Lo Brown: Return to Independent circuit (2013–present)

+Brown's last match was on October 7, 2023, for Border City Wrestling in which he along with Scott D'Amore and Tommy Dreamer defeated the team of Johnny Swinger, N8 Mattson and Tyler Tirva.

 Future Stars of Wrestling (2014–2015)

 Brown formerly held a weekly class on Friday for "Future Stars of Wrestling" training center in Las Vegas.

-Return to Impact Wrestling (2019–2022)
+Return to Impact / Total Nonstop Action Wrestling (2019–2022)

 On July 3, 2019, Brown announced that he had returned to Impact Wrestling with a multi-year contract as a producer.
 Brown and Mr Anderson were scheduled to represent the Aces & Eights at TNA: There's No Place Like Home but the event was annulled due to the COVID-19 pandemic.

 In January 2021, it was announced that Brown would be one half of Impact's new announce team with Matt Striker from Hard to Kill onward.
 The role ended in early 2022 when Honor No More attacked him.
 His role was replaced by Matt Rehwoldt.

 Brown returned as part of the reunited Aces & Eights, managing Garett Bischoff and Wes Brisco, in a losing effort against Honor No More's Kenny King and Vincent.
 The reunion would later be a one-off, as Brown continued to his Talent Relations role backstage and makes occasional appearances thereafter.
 On September 6, it was announced that Brown was done with Impact Wrestling.